This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Ground flaxseeds has a thick gel like consistency when mixed with water.
 Make sure to use ground flaxseeds when mixing with the water.
 When using ground flaxseeds as a substitute for cornstarch, mix 2 tablespoons of ground flaxseeds with ½ tablespoon of cold water.

-This mixture will thicken so it can be added to your recipe.
+This liquid will thicken so it can be added to your recipe.

 Here are other options that you may have in your pantry that would work as a substitute.

 - Xanthan Gum – A great substitute but a little goes along.
-Start off in a small amount and add in slowly.
+Start off with about a teaspoon and add in slowly to create a thicker texture.

 - Psyllium Husk – Another substitute for a gluten free option.
 You will need ½ the amount that the recipe calls for cornstarch.

-- Rice Flour – This option is similar to regular flour.
+- White Rice Flour – This option is similar to regular flour and helps to thicken slurry queso.
 But it is a gluten free option.

-- Tapioca Flour – Similar to potato starch, it is a great replacement but is not low carb.
+- Tapioca Flour – Similar to potato starch, it is a great thickening agent but is not low carb.
+It is made of cassava root.

 - Tapioca Starch – Great cornstarch replacement but add in slowly.